TheGigaMaster/Personal-BL3-mods/README.md

 When a mod is ready, I like to use the direct link and load it into the hotfix merger.

 The joy of modding is learning how the game works together.
 It's fun seeing how it fits together.
+And to break it.

+Discord: SkyMaster#6302

 # Moxxi's XP Testing